 HAQQI is not meant to be a database for human rights violations, but rather, it is a free zone where research and information about human rights issues can be found.
-The legislative component enables us to understand the legal framework surrounding human rights issues, the research contextualizes how those laws are implemented and studies their impact, while the media component illustrates that information from various erspectives.
+The legislative component enables us to understand the legal framework surrounding human rights issues, the research contextualizes how those laws are implemented and study their impact, while the media component illustrates that information from various perspectives.

-Our experience has taught us that the foundation of all rights is in legislation.
+Our experience has taught us that legislation is the foundation of all rights.
 Laws and agreements provide the framework for all human rights issues.
 For this reason, we decided that it was not enough to include research, but just as we carry out legislative reviews in our research as a preliminary step to assess the significance of the subject, the right to access information also means the right to access the actual laws as opposed to just our analysis of them.
 You will find that in HAQQI, all national, regional, and international legislation as they pertain to human rights have been included and are very easy to search.

 Research creates knowledge.
-This section contains all that research conducted on human rights issues in Jordan by institutions and individuals, both local and international, in the form of research papers, policy briefs, conference proceedings and training manuals.
+This section contains research conducted on human rights issues and sustainable development goals in Jordan by institutions and individuals, both local and international, in the form of research papers, policy briefs, conference proceedings, and training manuals.

 This section provides relative information on human rights issues through leveraging creative media tools such as info-graphs, videos, visuals, and videos about various human rights issues in Jordan.